joepurdy/zeus/README.md

 For the App stack I've included resources for deploying a statically compiled JavaScript web app to S3 and using CloudFront as a CDN.
 Note: I didn't include any actual application code with the homework, it's assumed that the web frontend can be deployed as static HTML, CSS, and JS to the S3 bucket and served via CloudFront.

-I also included configuration for a Lambda service that would handle dynamic data retrieval, this is my "API" service so to speak that connects the static frontend with dynamic data (prior utility statements) from the database.

 ### DB

 The DB stack provisions DynamoDB and an additional S3 bucket.
 My thinking here is that the DynamoDB service will hold application metadata about customer utility statements which are stored as PDFs in the S3 bucket.